 Annual median particulate matter (PM2.5/PM10) pollution for the year

 2019, represented as a score.
-Daily average data was taken across
+Data from pre-pandemic conditions was

 Sources: AQICN – Air Quality Index historical database, 2019; World Health Organisation – Global Ambient Air Quality Database, 2018.

 The general state of a community’s physical fitness and health as

 represented by a population’s average life expectancy, as well as